atata-framework/atata.io/examples/custom-trigger-wait-for-loading-indicator.md

 ﻿---
 layout: article
 title: "Custom Trigger: Wait for Loading Indicator"
-description: How to implement custom trigger that waits for a specific element presence and then abscence.
+description: How to implement custom trigger that waits for a specific element presence and then absence.
 ---

 {{ page.description }}